Probate

 • Bonds, NS&I investments, or stocks and shares over the value set by each institution

-• Certain life insurance policies that are payable through the estate
+• Certain life insurance policies that form part of the estate

 Additional Considerations Beyond the Will